 VP Bank Group subdivides the financial instruments, to which traditional financial assets and liabilities as well as equity capital instruments also belong, as follows:

-- financial instruments to be recorded via the income statement (“fair value through profit or loss” (FVTPL)) – “trading portfolios” and “financial instruments at fair value”
+financial instruments to be recorded over the income statement (“fair value through profit or loss” (FVTPL)) – “trading portfolios” and “financial instruments at fair value”

-The allocation of financial instruments is made at the time of initial recognition using the criteria set out in IFRS 9.
+The classification of financial instruments is made at the time of initial recognition using the criteria set out in IFRS 9.
 Since 1 January 2011, VP Bank Group has applied IFRS 9 (2010), and since 1 January 2015, has made early application of IFRS 9 (2013).
-Should the hedging conditions be met, VP Bank Group makes early application of hedge accounting in accordance with IFRS 9 (2013).
-IFRS 9 (2014) including the ECL model will be applied for the first time from the 2018 financial year onwards (see also Chapter 4).
+Should the hedging conditions be met, VP Bank Group has made early application of hedge accounting in accordance with IFRS 9 (2013).
+IFRS 9 (2014) including the ECL model is applied for the first time from the 2018 financial year onwards (see also Chapter 4).

-Trading portfolios comprise shares, bonds, precious metals and structured products.
+Trading portfolios comprise equity shares, bonds, precious metals and structured products.
 Financial assets held for trading purposes are valued at fair value.
 Short positions in securities are disclosed as liabilities arising from trading portfolios.
-Realised and unrealised gains and losses are recorded under income from trading activities after deduction of related transaction costs.
-Interest and dividends from trading activities are recorded under interest income.
+Realised and unrealised gains and losses are recorded in income from trading activities after deduction of related transaction costs.
+Interest and dividends from trading activities are recorded under trading income.